Internet-of-People/iop-dart/README.md

 ##### Dynamic Libraries and OS Support

-As we use our Rust code through its C-based FFI, we have to use dynamic libraries included as binaries loaded dynamically on demand.
+As we use our Rust codes through its C-based FFI, we have to use dynamic libraries included as binaries loaded dynamically on demand.

-Currently we support only Linux and MacOS, but we are preparing Android, iOS and Windows support as well.
+Currently, we support only Linux and MacOS, but we are preparing Android, iOS and Windows support as well.

 ### Entities